BenjaminWFox/website-2020/content/published/tech/how-to-organize-components-in-react.md

 --|-/etc...
 ```

-Without further ado, how to decide which components get put where?
+***Without further ado, how to decide which components get put where?***

 ## [Rules of Atoms](#rules-of-atoms)
-The **atom** is the most basic component, as generic as can be:
+The **atom** is the most basic component, as generic as can be.
+Think buttons, inputs, or formatted title text:

 - It should not compose other components/only uses [native elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) or framework-specific components similar to native elements
 - Can have its own markup & styles